rousan/vector.svg/README.md

 ##### `prototype.id()`

-Returns the `id` attribute, if the `id` attribute does not exist then a new random id will be created and returns it.
+Sets and gets the `id` attribute.
+When called as `getter` if the `id` attribute does not exist then a new random id will be created and returns it.

 ```javascript